 Serves 4

-From my upcoming cookbook, The 29-Minute Vegan.
+This easy vegan tofu turkey is a full Thanksgiving plate in 29 minutes — crispy, smoky tofu with mushroom gravy and a cranberry arugula salad, all from scratch.
+From my cookbook, The 29-Minute Vegan.
 Yes, 3 recipes in YES 29 minutes, yes even for Thanksgiving.
 Or honestly any chilly evening.

 I love this method of baking tofu.
 It’s cut on a bias for unexpected texture, and sort of a “carved” appeal.
 Then it’s oven baked with a simple marinade that works like a charm.
 The tofu sucks up the juices, the edges get crispy and the interior stays nice and juicy.
 And you don’t have to tediously pick and chop thyme leaves, norrrr do you need to resort to dried thyme (not that there’s anything wrong with that!).
 Whole thyme sprigs flavor the marinade with minimum effort, just by being there.